 Definition

 An embedding is a mathematical representation that converts discrete, categorical data (such as words, images, or user IDs) into continuous numerical vectors in a high-dimensional space.
 These vectors capture semantic relationships and similarities, enabling mathematical operations to be performed on the original data.
 Embeddings allow computers to understand and work with complex relationships in data that would otherwise be difficult to process.
+The field was revolutionized by Word2Vec, introduced in "Efficient Estimation of Word Representations in Vector Space".

 How It Works